 Other local organizations also play key roles in the planning and delivery of publicly assisted housing in Spokane.
-The Spokane Continuum of Care plans for and allocates Continuum of Care Program funds, and the Spokane Low Income Housing Consortium(SLIHC) provides a platform for developing partnerships among developers and operators of publicly assisted housing as well serving as an advocate for low income, affordable housing.
+The Spokane Continuum of Care plans for and allocates McKinney-Vento Program funds, and the Greater Spokane Low Income Housing Development Consortium (Spokane Low Income Housing Consortium or SLIHC) provides a platform for developing partnerships among developers and operators of publicly assisted housing as well serving as an advocate for lower income affordable housing.
 Finally, a number of nonprofit housing development and housing operations entities, most of which are members of SLIHC, develop, operate and/or own subsidized housing for residents of Spokane.